 This rule was designed to eliminate financial advisor conflicts of interest when dealing with client retirement accounts.
 While it had provisions relating to 401(k) plans, it’s important to remember that any delay or even the possible nullification of the rule does not impact the fiduciary duties of an employer sponsoring a 401(k).

 Any financial advisor who works with employers sponsoring a plan can help ensure that their clients are aware of this.

 ERISA cites five standards of fiduciary care for employers sponsoring a retirement plan.
 These boil down to the fact that an employer must make all decisions with the best interests of the plan participants in mind.

 One key standard that has received attention in recent years is the responsibility to keep expenses low for plan participants.

 While there is no firm standard for this, this issue has been the basis of a number of lawsuits against employers.
 Most of these suits have been brought against large employers, however, in recent years, even smaller plans have not been immune.

 Periods of market volatility signal good opportunities to reach out to your current and prospective clients.

 Start by confirming that their current plans are low cost and perform relative to their asset class peers.
 Find out:

 Ideally, your client has an Investment Policy Statement in place for the plan.
-A solid, consistent, and documented investment process is a great way to demonstrate that the sponsor is acting in a responsible fiduciary capacity.
+A solid, consistent, and documented investment process is a great way to demonstrate that the employer is acting in a responsible fiduciary capacity.